Oddy-Nuff-Da-Snow-Leopard/4window-wp/wp-content/plugins/q2w3-fixed-widget/readme.txt

 * Fixed javascript error when no sidebars exists on a page.

 = 2.0 =
 * Fixed footer overlapping problem!
-Now users can customize top and bottom margins for the fixed widgets from the admin area (Appearance -> Fixed Widget Options).
+Now users can customize top and bottom margins for the fixed widgets from the admin area (Appearance -> Fixed Widget).
 * Added localization support

 = 1.0.3 =